-23 states threaten action against Dem-backed voting rights bill: 'Unnecessary but also unconstitutional'
+Dem-backed voting rights bill faces legal threat from 23 states: 'Unnecessary but also unconstitutional'

 "H.R.
 4 seeks to flip this Constitutional mandate on its head, turning the Department of Justice into a federal ‘election czar,’ wielding the power to challenge any new or existing election law based on the whims of the party in power and its desire to manipulate election laws to increase its chances to remain in power," the letter adds.

-Democrats have been pushing since they took control of Washington in January to pass a major voting bill.
+Democrats have been pushing to pass a major voting bill.since they took control of Washington in January.
 They initially backed S. 1 and its House counterpart, H.R.
 1, which were much more ambitious than H.R.
 4.

 Congressional Democrats introduced S. 1 several times over multiple years.
 But they fervently renewed their support for it in 2021 as a way to fight against election security laws in red states.
 The recent passage of such a law in Texas – and the Supreme Court declining to prevent it from going into effect – have only increased that sense of urgency.